Bogdanp/dramatiq/docs/source/guide.rst

   $ env PYTHONPATH=. dramatiq count_words --watch .

 .. warning::
-   While this is a great feature to use when developing your code, avoid using it in production!
+   Although this is a handy feature to use when developing your code, you should avoid using it in production!

 Message Retries